-- Monitor EOC information to help structure the behavioral health response. - Monitor the current behavioral health response and available resources to report back to the EOC.
+- Monitor EOC information to help structure the behavioral health response. - Monitor the current behavioral health response and available resources to report back to the EOC. - Monitor stress levels of individuals staffing the EOC.

 Safety

 Although this function is directly under the incident commander, it is also an inherent part of behavioral health operations.
 To assist with the safety function, behavioral health will: